Frequently Asked Questions

 The purpose of Community Survey is to better understand the status of critical topics affecting the quality of life and well-being of individuals living in Hawai'i.
 Your answers will be combined with others to create reports and dashboards that can inform and improve local programs and policies.
 Similarly, the State Worker Survey asks state government employees about similar topics and their workplace well-being.

-The survey covers a broad range of quality of life topics and asks individuals about their home neighborhoods, disaster preparedness, food security, housing, family and community supports and resources, education, workplaces, physical and mental health, adverse childhood experiences, and access to services.
-Topics will be viewable across a range of sociodemographic factors, including: race and ethnicity, age, gender, sexual orientation and gender identity, education, language, veteran status, and more.
+The survey covered a broad range of quality of life topics and asks individuals about their home neighborhoods, disaster preparedness, food security, housing, family and community supports and resources, education, workplaces, physical and mental health, adverse childhood experiences, and access to services.

 What can I expect when taking this survey?